-- As BSI-PP-0035 defines refinements for selected SARs, these refinements are also claimed in this Security Target. - The main customizing is that the IC Dedicated Software is an operational part of the TOE after delivery, although it is not available to the user. - Regarding application note 22 of BSI-PP-0035, the refinements for all the assurance families have been reviewed for the hierarchically higher-level assurance components selected in this Security Target. - The text of the impacted refinements of BSI-PP-0035 is reproduced in the next sections. - For reader's ease, an impact summary is provided in Table 8.
+- As BSI-PP-0035 defines refinements for selected SARs, these refinements are also claimed in this Security Target. - The main customizing is that the IC Dedicated Software is an operational part of the TOE after delivery, although it is not available to the user. - Regarding application note 22 of BSI-PP-0035, the refinements for all the assurance families have been reviewed for the hierarchically higher-level assurance components selected in this Security Target, and a refinement on ADV_SPM has been added. - The text of the impacted refinements of BSI-PP-0035 is reproduced in the next sections. - 136 For reader's ease, an impact summary is provided in Table 9.

-Assurance Family BSI-PP-0035 Level ST Level Impact on refinement

-ADO_DEL 1 1 None

-ALC_DVS 2 2 None

-ALC_CMS 4 5 None, refinement is still valid

-ALC_CMC 4 4 None

-ADV_ARC 1 1 None

-ADV_FSP 4 5 Presentation style changes, IC Dedicated Software is included

-ADV_IMP 1 1 None

-ATE_COV 2 2 IC Dedicated Software is included

-AGD_OPE 1 1 None

-AGD_PRE 1 1 None

-AVA_VAN 5 5 None
+Assurance BSI-PP-0035 ST Impact on refinement Family Level Level ADO_DEL 1 1 None 2 2 ALC DVS None ALC_CMS 4 5 None, refinement is still valid ALC_CMC 4 5 None, refinement is still valid ADV_ARC 1 1 None Presentation style changes, IC Dedicated Software is 5 ADV_FSP 4 included ADV_IMP 1 2 None, refinement is still valid ADV SPM 1 New refinement added (see below) -ATE COV 2 3 IC Dedicated Software is included AGD_OPE 1 1 None AGD PRE 1 1 None AVA_VAN 5 5 None

-Table 8.
-Impact of EAL5 selection on BSI-PP-0035 refinements
+Table 9.
+Impact of EAL6 selection on BSI-PP-0035 refinements